-(e) Definitions
+DEFINITIONS/CLARIFICATIONS

-- (i) On-lending: Loans sanctioned by banks to eligible intermediaries for onward lending only for creation of priority sector assets.
-The average maturity of priority sector assets thus created should be co-terminus with maturity of the bank loan. - (ii) Small and Marginal Farmers: Farmers with landholding of up to 1 hectare is considered as Marginal Farmers.
-Farmers with a landholding of more than 1 hectare but less than 2 hectares are considered as Small Farmers.
-For the purpose of priority sector loans 'small and marginal farmers' include landless agricultural labourers, tenant farmers, oral lessees and share-croppers, whose share of landholding is within above limits prescribed for "Small and Marginal Farmer".
+1. On-lending: Loans sanctioned by banks to eligible intermediaries for onward lending only for creation of priority sector assets.
+The average maturity of priority sector assets thus created should be broadly co-terminus with maturity of the bank loan.

-(f) Other aspects
+2. Contingent liabilities/off-balance sheet items do not form part of priority sector target achievement.
+However, foreign banks with less than 20 branches have an option to reckon the credit equivalent of off-balance sheet items, extended to borrowers for eligible priority sector activities, along with priority sector loans for the purpose of computation of priority sector target achievement.
+In that case, the credit equivalent of all off-balance sheet items (both priority sector and non-priority sector excluding interbank) should be added to the ANBC in the denominator for computation of Priority Sector Lending targets.

-- (i) Contingent liabilities/off-balance sheet items do not form part of priority sector target achievement.
-Banks should declassify such accounts with retrospective effect, where a contingent liability/off-balance sheet item is treated as a part of priority sector target achievement. - (ii) Off-balance sheet interbank exposures are excluded for computing Credit Equivalent of Off -Balance Sheet Exposures for the priority sector targets. - (iii) The term "all inclusive interest" includes interest (effective annual interest), processing fees and service charges. - (iv) Banks should ensure that loans extended under priority sector are for approved purposes and the end use is continuously monitored.
+3. Off-balance sheet interbank exposures are excluded for computing Credit Equivalent of Off -Balance Sheet Exposures for the priority sector targets.

+4. The term "all inclusive interest" includes interest (effective annual interest), processing fees and service charges.

+5. Banks should ensure that loans extended under priority sector are for approved purposes and the end use is continuously monitored.
 The banks should put in place proper internal controls and systems in this regard.